nsrau/azure-docs.it-it/articles/hdinsight/hdinsight-hadoop-port-settings-for-services.md

 <properties
-pageTitle="Porte usate da HDInsight | Azure"
+pageTitle="Ports used by HDInsight | Azure"
-description="Un elenco di porte usate dai servizi Hadoop in esecuzione su HDInsight." services="hdinsight" documentationCenter="" authors="Blackmist" manager="jhubbard" editor="cgronlun"/>
+description="A list of ports used by Hadoop services running on HDInsight." services="hdinsight" documentationCenter="" authors="Blackmist" manager="jhubbard" editor="cgronlun"/>

 <tags
 ms.service="hdinsight"